Relativistic Fractons and their Dust

 which, assuming $\kappa$ of order one, easily avoids large-scale structure constraints on dark matter sound speeds, $c_{dm}^2\lesssim10^{-10}$~\cite{Kunz:2016yqy}.
-On smaller scales than 100\,km, the fractonic dust could however exhibit interesting deviations from cold dark matter.
+On smaller scales, {$k>k_\star$} the fractonic dust could however exhibit interesting deviations from cold dark matter.

 \textit{Discussion:} We have shown that a pressureless dust in the early universe could be a consequence of a relativistic fractonic symmetry.
 For the example we gave of a fractonic scalar field, we demonstrated how the pressureless dust arises, and we found that the quartic self-interaction led to a secondary kination fluid.
 This is not the only interaction that one could consider --- exploring other potentials in this model will lead to different secondary fluids with different phenomenology.
 These fluids can be seen as a corollary of the existence of a symmetry-enforced dust in the early universe, and could be an interesting signature in a fractonic cosmology.